-Join Eve Porcello for an in-depth discussion in this video Default function parameters, part of Up and Running with ECMAScript 6.
+Join Eve Porcello for an in-depth discussion in this video Default function parameters, part of Learning ECMAScript 6.

 - One of the easiest to implement features…of ES6 is using default parameters in your functions.…Let's create a really basic function…to add two numbers together.…Here, on line six, I've created a function called add.…And add is going to take in x and y.…The add function will then console.log…x plus y.…Let's go ahead and call this function on line ten,…and I"m not going to pass in any arguments.…